codeforboston/helpsteps-mobile/HelpSteps/www/lib/angular-google-analytics/README.md

   // RegEx to scrub location before sending to analytics.
   // Internally replaces all matching segments with an empty string.
   AnalyticsProvider.setRemoveRegExp(/\/\d+?$/);

+  // Activate reading custom tracking urls from $routeProvider config (default is false)
+  // This is more flexible than using RegExp and easier to maintain for multiple parameters.
+  // It also reduces tracked pages to routes defined in the $routeProvider and therefor reduces
+  // bounce rate created by redirects.
+You can also exclude certain routes from tracking by
+  // adding 'doNotTrack' property AnalyticsProvider.readFromRoute(true);
+  // Add custom routes to the $routeProvider like this
+  $routeProvider
+    .when('/sessions', {
+      templateUrl: 'list.html',
+      controller: 'ListController'
+    })
+    .when('/session/:id',{
+      templateUrl : 'master.html',
+      controller: 'MasterController',
+      pageTrack: '/session'
+    })
+    .when('/member/:sessionId/:memberId', {
+      templateUrl : 'member.html',
+      controller: 'CardController',
+      pageTrack: '/member',
+    })
+    .otherwise({
+      templateUrl: '404.html',
+      doNotTrack: true
+    });
 ```

 ### Set Domain Name